PavelKastornyy/ansi4j/README.md

     ParserFactory factory = new DefaultParserFactory.Builder()
             .environment(Environment._7_BIT)
-            .textParser(new DefaultTextParser())
+            .textHandler(new DefaultTextHandler())
             .functionFinder(new DefaultFunctionFinder())
-            //if you don't need some types of functions just don't provide parsers for them .functionParsers(
+            //if you don't need some types of functions just don't provide handlers for them .functionHandlers(
-                    new C0ControlFunctionParser(),
+                    new C0ControlFunctionHandler(),
-                    new C1ControlFunctionParser(),
+                    new C1ControlFunctionHandler(),
-                    new ControlSequenceParser(),
+                    new ControlSequenceHandler(),
-                    new IndependentControlFunctionParser(),
+                    new IndependentControlFunctionHandler(),
-                    new ControlStringParser())
+                    new ControlStringHandler())
             .build();

 Step 1A - Creating StringParser